 Another fantastic upside to this resort is the fact that it is the most affordable option out of all of the Disney deluxe resorts!
 So if you want to have a deluxe resort experience but are still on a budget, Disney’s Wilderness Lodge may be the perfect choice for you.

 As many national parks and natural gems are quite secluded, so is Disney’s Wilderness Lodge.
-That means that transportation from the resort to the parks is not great.
-To get to any of the Walt Disney World parks, you’ll have to take at least two forms of transportation.
+That means that transportation from the resort to the parks is not great compared to other Deluxe counterparts.

 While many of the best Disney resorts can accommodate large groups in many of their rooms, Disney’s Wilderness Lodge’s rooms can’t sleep more than four adults.
 That means if you have a larger family, this Disney World resort likely wouldn’t be the best for you.